gcccheng/oogway/index.md

 <strong style="color: #000;">Value Created</strong>：

-Reduced operational toil by automating classification and remediation of hundreds of infrastructure and security policy violations (e.g., Kyverno alerts and platform health checks).
+Demonstrated how operational toil could be reduced by automating classification and remediation of infrastructure and security policy violations (e.g., Kyverno alerts and platform health checks).

 Shifted maintenance left by transforming routine dependency updates into a structured review-and-approval workflow, accelerating platform upgrade cycles.

-Demonstrated safe AI-assisted operations, enabling autonomous execution of L1-level SRE tasks while freeing senior engineers to focus on architecture and platform evolution.
+Demonstrated safe AI-assisted operations by showing how L1-level SRE tasks could be automated under policy guardrails, allowing senior engineers to focus more on architecture and platform evolution.

 Established a foundation for AI-augmented platform operations, lowering the barrier for engineers to leverage LLM capabilities while maintaining governance and operational safety.